Nurse Practitioner Visa Sponsorship Jobs in New York

 Which visa types are most common for nurse practitioner roles in New York?

-The H-1B is the most common visa for nurse practitioners in New York, as the role generally qualifies as a specialty occupation requiring at least a master's degree.
-Some NPs from Canada pursue TN status, which covers certain advanced practice nursing roles.
+The H-1B visa is the most common visa for nurse practitioners in New York, as the role generally qualifies as a specialty occupation requiring at least a master's degree.
+Some NPs from Canada pursue TN visa status, which covers certain advanced practice nursing roles.
 EB-3 immigrant visa sponsorship is also available through larger health systems willing to support permanent residency pathways alongside or after the initial work visa.

 Which cities in New York have the most nurse practitioner sponsorship jobs?